dmachaj/AdventOfCode/README.md

 3. `..\..\verify.cmd Part1` to check the first problem.
 4. `..\..\verify.cmd Part2` to check the second problem.

-After completion you can run `clean-build-resuilts.cmd` from the root of the repo to clean up.
+After completion you can run `clean-build-results.cmd` from the root of the repo to clean up.